Last Updated on February 2, 2021 by Paroma

 From popular attractions to lesser known gems, unique foodie finds to best local shopping spots, these San Francisco neighborhoods will enthral you with their unique San Francisco vibe, something that you will not find in the touristy parts of the city such as Fisherman’s Wharf or Union Square.

 In this post on the best San Francisco neighborhoods to visit, I’ll be talking about 10 of my favorites neighborhoods in the city with recommendations on the best of sightseeing, food and other insider tips that only a resident can provide!
-Although there are many such places to choose from, I have selected only those that offer a good mix of local life along with some famous attractions for first time visitors.
+Although each of San Francisco’s neighborhoods are precious, I have selected only those that offer a good mix of local life along with some famous attractions for first time visitors.

 The whole idea of this post is to nudge you towards the many other beautiful places in San Francisco that are often overlooked in favor of the oft-hashed tourist spots, so that you may discover a different side to this city and experience how locals live.
 Since most of these neighborhoods are a mix of business and residential, please be mindful and respectful of the residents while visiting.